AZLabsAI/youtube-downloader/README.md

 - ✅ `https://youtu.be/VIDEO_ID`
 - ✅ URL validation and error handling

+### 🍪 **Cookie Authentication (Bot Detection Bypass)**
+- 🔒 **Secure Cookie Handling**: Upload YouTube cookies to bypass bot detection
+- 🛡️ **Privacy-First**: Cookies are used only for your request and deleted immediately
+- 📝 **Easy Upload**: Simple file upload interface with clear instructions
+- ✅ **Format Support**: Netscape cookie format (standard for browser extensions)
+- 🎯 **Automatic Detection**: Smart error messages guide you when cookies are needed
+- 🧹 **Auto-Cleanup**: Cookie files are deleted within seconds after use

+#### Why Cookies Are Needed
+YouTube sometimes blocks automated downloads to prevent bots.
+When you encounter this:
+1. The app will show a clear error message
+2. Upload your YouTube cookies using the "YouTube Cookies" section
+3. Your cookies authenticate your download as coming from a real user
+4. Cookies are immediately deleted after use - never stored permanently

+#### How to Export Cookies
+1. Install a cookie export extension:
+   - Chrome/Edge: "Get cookies.txt LOCALLY"
+   - Firefox: "cookies.txt"
+2. Visit [youtube.com](https://youtube.com) and ensure you're logged in
+3. Click the extension icon and export as "Netscape" format
+4. Upload the downloaded `.txt` file in the app

 ## 🛠️ Technology Stack

 - **Framework**: Next.js 15 (App Router) with React 19